What's the first thing you think of when you get a clogged drain? Perhaps it's the nuisance clogs in toilets and sinks that need plunging.

 Through a manhole, the sleeve is inserted into the pipe and delivered to the damaged section.
 The sleeve is then mechanically pressed against the inner pipe wall.
 Using an inflatable packer, the sleeve is then expanded and permanently locked into position.

-This is another popular method when stopping the water flow isn't possible, as this repair method boasts no cure time and can be done in the presence of water.
+This is another popular method when stopping the water flow isn't possible, as it boasts no cure time and can be done in the presence of water.
 The liner can be done in multiple locations and has an average lifespan of 50 years.

 Need Preventive Pipe Maintenance?
 We Can Help.

-Preventive maintenance is crucial in helping to prevent sewer line damage from occurring in the first place.
-With regular inspections and drain cleaning services, you can prevent major debris buildup in your pipes and avoid issues such as cracks, clogs, or bursts.
+Preventive maintenance is crucial for preventing sewer line damage in the first place.
+With regular inspections and drain cleaning services, you can prevent significant debris buildup in your pipes and avoid issues like cracks, clogs, or bursts.

 For all your sewer line repair needs, you can rely on Wind River Environmental to get the job done.
 If you need more information or would like to schedule any of these services, please contact us today.
 One of our sewer line repair technicians will be happy to assist you.